leockl/tool-ahead-of-time/README.md

 6th April 2025:
 - Special Update: Updated repo to include implementation support for using LangChain's MCP Adapters library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).
 - Special Update: Updated repo to include implementation support for using LangGraph's Bigtool library with DeepSeek-R1 671B (via LangChain's ChatOpenAI class on OpenRouter).

+7th May 2025:
+- Updated repo to include example tutorial for tool calling support for all the Qwen3 models using Langchain's ChatOpenAI class (hosted on OpenRouter), with the exception of the Qwen3 0.6B model.
+My observation is that the Qwen 0.6B model is just not "smart" or performant enough to understand when tool use is required.

 ## Contributions 🤝